a327ex/www/content/posts/community_management.md

 The other group though, "actual influencers", are people who I would consider to be similar to the redditors in PoE's subreddit.
 They have been corrupted by power and they're addicted to it.
 But this isn't as bad as it seems, because in our society everyone is like this to some extent.
 They just happen to be in a field that rewards this particular orientation more than most other fields.

 What this means is that they fundamentally are addicted to *status*.
 These are people who want to matter and who want to be relevant at all costs.
-As a general rule, for bigger streamers, any one of them that's constantly being talked about on [LSF](https://www.reddit.com/r/LivestreamFail/) falls in this group.
-Because what these streamers do is that they'll go over LSF posts on their streams, which means that their viewers will go on LSF, and overtime the effect that has is that threads about that streamer will be upvoted more.

 I would consider people like [xQc](https://www.twitch.tv/xQcOW), [Asmongold](https:/www.twitch.tv/Asmongold) and [HasanAbi](https://www.twitch.tv/HasanAbi) to be good examples of people in this group.
 However, these are just examples, and I would probably say the majority of streamers fit this group to varying degrees.
 Essentially, one of the problems streamers and youtubers have, which game developers do not generally have, is that it's very hard for their goals to not be focused on numbers.